truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 ## Setting Up Backup Solutions

-After completing your initial system configuration and before you begin day-to-day operations, we recommend you configure system and data storage backup.
+After completing your initial system configuration and before you begin day-to-day operations, we recommend you configure the system and data storage backup.
 These include:
 * Saving the system configuration file [described here]]({{< relref "SetUpBackupSCALE.md" >}})
-* Saving or [creating a new boot environment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point if system issues cause you lose access to the SCALE UI.
+* Saving or [creating a new boot environment]({{< relref "ManageBootEnvironSCALE.md" >}}) to use as a restore point if system issues cause you to lose access to the SCALE UI.
 * Downloading a system debug to capture system information to use as a comparison against future debug files.
   To download a system debug file, go to **System Settings > Advanced** and click **Save Debug** to begin the download.